ELeeAstro/Exo-FMS_column_semigrey/README.md

 nlay, a_sh , b_sh - the number of layers, and filenames that contain the a and b constants for the hybrid sigma grid

-t_step - time step in seconds
+t_step - time step in seconds \
-nstep - number of integer timesteps
+nstep - number of integer timesteps \
-Rd_air - specific gas constant of the air cp_air - heat capacity at constant pressure of the air grav - gravitional acceleration constant (m s-2) mu_z - cosine angle of the solar zenith angle
+Rd_air - specific gas constant of the air \
+cp_air - heat capacity at constant pressure of the air \
+grav - gravitional acceleration constant (m s-2) \
+mu_z - cosine angle of the solar zenith angle \
-Tirr - Irradiation temperature
+Tirr - Irradiation temperature \
 Tint - Internal temperature

-k_V - visible band opacity (cm2 kg-1)
+k_V - visible band opacity (cm2 kg-1) \
-k_IR - IR band opacity (cm2 kg-1)
+k_IR - IR band opacity (cm2 kg-1) \
-AB - Bond albedo
+AB - Bond albedo \
-fl -
+fl - The Heng et al. (2011) paramater used for pressure depdendent IR optical depeths

-iIC - Initial condition slection integer (3 = Guillot (2010) profile using k_V and k_IR)
+iIC - Initial condition slection integer (3 = Guillot (2010) profile using k_V and k_IR) \
 corr - Flag to perform the adibiatic gradient correction in the initial conditions

 # Gaussian Ordinance values